TheJacksonLaboratory/mvar-utility/README.md

     The variant/transcript relationships are added with the "REL" parameter:

     <code>
-        java -jar mvar-utility-all.jar REL batch_size="integer" start_id="integer"
+        java -jar mvar-utility-all.jar REL -batch_size 1000 -start_id 1
     </code>

-    where batch_size is optional (1000000 by default) and start_id is optional (1 by default).
+    where -batch_size is optional (100000 by default) and -start_id is optional (1 by default).

     Before inserting the strain/variant relationship, make sure that the list of strain names in the strain file that you have
    (list of strains/individuals pulled from dataset) does exist in the Strain table.
 For example, the following strains QSi3, Qsi5 and B10.RIII are not in the strain list pulled from Mousemine and have to be added manually.
 The variant/strain relationships are added with the "GENO" parameter (we know whether there is a variant for a certain strain by parsing the genotype information in the VCF data).
 A required parameter is "strain_path" which points to a text file with the list of strains in the DB (separated by carriage returns):
     <code>
-       java -jar mvar-utility-all.jar GENO strain_path=/path/to/strain_file.txt batch_size="integer" start_id="integer"
+       java -jar mvar-utility-all.jar GENO -strain_path /path/to/strain_file.txt -batch_size 1000 -start_id 1
     </code>

-    where batch_size is optional (1000000 by default) and start_id is optional (1 by default).
+    where -batch_size is optional (1000000 by default) and -start_id is optional (1 by default).

 3. Run MGI comparison

     In order to compare a particular VCF file (checking the number of existing variation in the DB) the following command can be run:

     <code>
-        java -jar mvar-utility-all.jar MGI /path/to/vcf/file
+        java -jar mvar-utility-all.jar MGI -data_path /path/to/vcf/file
     </code>